vaheta/arxivbot/README.md

 - Fetches the latest research papers from arxiv.org.
 - Filters papers based on predefined research interests.
 - Uses a language model to generate summaries of relevant papers.
+- Extracts the teaser figure from relevant papers.
-- Sends an email with the summaries and attached logs.
+- Sends an email with the summaries, teaser figures and attached logs.
 - Easy to configure and automate with cron.

 ## Prerequisites